-Briefly press the " 🗑 " button (for less than two seconds) to lock all doors (and rear gate on the Wagon).
+Briefly press the " 🗑 " button (for less than two seconds) to lock all doors (and rear liftgate).

 An electronic chirp will sound once and the turn signal lights will flash once.

-If any of the doors (or the rear gate) is not fully closed, an electronic chirp will sound five times and the turn signal lights will flash five times to alert you that the doors (or the rear gate) are not properly closed.
+If any of the doors is not fully closed, an electronic chirp will sound five times and the turn signal lights will flash five times to alert you that the doors are not properly closed.
 When you close the door, it will automatically lock.

-If the " 😭 " button is pressed for two seconds or longer, the panic alarm will sound.
-When locking the doors in normal circumstances, press the " 🗑 " button for less than two seconds.
+If the " " button is pressed for two seconds or longer, the panic alarm will sound.
+When locking the doors in normal circumstances, press the " 🖬 " button for less than two seconds.
 For details on the panic alarm, refer to "Sounding a panic alarm".